 Wherever we went, we had incredible food with us always.
 These eco-friendly containers were always piled high with delicious food from our garden and from Trader Joe’s.
 It made using less plastic in our daily life much easier.
 A Virginia Beach summer vacation also means you get to eat a lot of great food, and boy did we eat!
-Whether we scooped up kid-friendly takeout or hit up Aloha Snack’s Kids Eat Free on Mondays, we had a great summer of eating at family-friendly restaurants in Virginia Beach.
+Whether we scooped up kid-friendly takeout or hit up Aloha Snack’s, we had a great summer of eating at family-friendly restaurants in Virginia Beach.

-9. We Checked Off Those Every Summer Must-Do’s
+9. We Checked Off Those Virginia Beach Summer Must-Do’s